Southern Style Buttermilk Biscuits

 • Place one ball of sticky dough in the middle, then work around the pie plate or skillet making sure the biscuits are touching.
 Pat down each biscuit slightly and brush the tops with melted butter.

-• Bake at 450 degrees for 20 minutes until biscuits are golden brown.
+• Bake in a 450 degree F oven for 20 minutes until biscuits are golden brown.
+Serve warm as a side dish or slather it with gravy!

 Variations